Darko Raić-Sudar

-Darko Raić-Sudar (born 7 November 1972 in Bruchsal) is a retired Croatian footballer and football manager.
+Darko Raić-Sudar (born 7 November 1972) is a Croatian football manager and former player.
+Born in Germany, he made four appearances for the Croatia U21 national team.

+Managerial career

-In 2016 he started coaching career as the caretaker manager of Croatian First Football League team NK Istra 1961.
+In 2016 Raić-Sudar started his coaching career as the caretaker manager of Croatian First Football League team NK Istra 1961.

 In also year, he became the Istra 1961 assistant manager of Marijo Tot, and later of Goran Tomić.

-Following the pre-season of the 2017–18 season he was appointed the head coach, after sacked of Marijo Tot.
+Following the pre-season of the 2017–18 season he was appointed the head coach, after sacking of Marijo Tot.
 He was sacked in July 2018.
+He was named sports director of Rijeka in April 2023.